If you’d like to know how to stay on budget while traveling, we have some simple money-saving tips for you!

-Avoid shopping centres and markets (especially if you’re into impulse buying).
+Avoid shopping centers and markets (especially if you’re into impulse buying).

-Besides, shopping centres and souvenirs stalls are filled with expert sales person who in one way or another may convince you to spend a dollar or two on a merchandise.
+Besides, shopping centers and souvenirs stalls are filled with an expert salesperson who in one way or another may convince you to spend a dollar or two on merchandise.

 Talk to your kids beforehand.

 When we bring kids along, it can be pretty tricky to stir them away from attractive stalls.